-The concrete support structure shall have a minimum wall thickness of 200 mm.
+The concrete support structure shall have a minimum wall thickness of 300 mm.
 The support wall shall be vertically and horizontally reinforced.
 The maximum spacing of reinforcement shall be 300 mm.
-The minimum concrete compressive strength shall be 30 MPa at 28 Days.
+The minimum concrete compressive strength shall be 35 MPa at 28 Days.
 Design mix for support structure shall be submitted for approval as part of the design submission.

 An analysis shall be carried out for the concrete pedestal in the vicinity of all openings.
-In particular, openings which have an included angle greater than 100 shall be subjected to a rigorous and thorough analysis consistent with CSA/CAN3 - A23.3-14, taking into account the stress concentrations and the diminished lateral support that exist in the vicinity of such openings.
-Additional reinforcement shall be provided above, below and on each side of the openings and shall be extended beyond the open boundaries to ensure a smooth flow of stresses around the opening.
+In particular, openings which have an included angle greater than 100 shall be subjected to a rigorous and thorough analysis consistent with CSA/CAN3 - A23.3, taking into account the stress concentrations and the diminished lateral support that exist in the vicinity of such openings.
+Additional reinforcement shall be provided above, below, on each side of the openings and diagonally and shall be extended beyond the open boundaries to ensure a smooth flow of stresses around the opening.

 Openings wider than 1,070 mm shall be subjected to a vigorous analysis taking into account the stress concentration and diminished lateral support that exists in the vicinity of such openings.
 Each side of the opening shall be designed as a column.